-We have examined the Tice Fire Protection and Rescue Service District's (the "District") compliance with the local government investment policy requirements of Section 218.415, Florida Statutes, during the year ended September 30, 2020.
-Management is responsible for the District's compliance with the specified requirements.
+We have examined the Tice Fire Protection and Rescue Service District's (the "District") compliance with Section 218.415, Florida Statutes, in regards to investments for the year ended September 30, 2021.

+Management is responsible for the District's compliance with those requirements.
 Our responsibility is to express an opinion on the District's compliance based on our examination.